-Clients in the telecoms sector regularly use the group, including Telecom Italia and the UAE’s Etisalat.
-It has also advised ArcelorMittal, Spain’s Union Fenosa Gas and hotel chain Melia International, US commodities trader Cargill, and California-based Agilent Technologies.
+Clients in the telecoms sector regularly use the firm, including Telecom Italia and the UAE’s Etisalat.
+It has also advised ArcelorMittal; Spain’s Union Fenosa Gas and hotel chain Melia International; US commodities trader Cargill; and California-based Agilent Technologies.

-Meanwhile Egyptian contractor Orascom Construction and carmakers Skoda, Mitsubishi, Nissan and Uber are among those that have used it for local litigation matters.
+Meanwhile Egyptian contractor Orascom Construction and carmakers Skoda, Mitsubishi, Nissan and Uber have used it for local litigation matters.
 It has also defended Uber in a complaint before the European Competition Authority.

 Matouk Bassiouny paired with Latham & Watkins in 2015 to represent Luxembourg steelmaker ArcelorMittal in a US$600 million ICSID claim against Egypt concerning the construction of a steel plant near the Red Sea.
 The dispute settled a year later on confidential terms.

-The firm obtained a US$68 million award for the Emirates International Investment Company in an ICC claim against a major cross-border company, winning costs and legal fees.
-It is advising the same client in a shareholder dispute with a prominent Egyptian business tycoon relating to control of a major steel company, obtaining a US$6 million award.
+The firm obtained a US$68 million ICC award for the Emirates International Investment Company against a major cross-border company, winning costs.
+It advised the same client in a shareholder dispute with a prominent Egyptian business tycoon relating to control of a major steel company, obtaining a US$6 million award.

 In the courts, it has helped a Japanese carmaker block claims of US$1 billion by enforcing an arbitration clause, and successfully defended a Swiss Chambers award in favour of client Agilent against an annulment challenge.

 In 2019, Matouk Bassiouny won an award of approximately 750 million Egyptian pounds for Etisalat in a Cairo Centre arbitration filed by Vodafone Egypt.
-The dispute relates to an interconnection agreement and regulatory administrative decisions by the telecoms regulator.
+The dispute related to an interconnection agreement and regulatory administrative decisions by the telecoms regulator.

-Another client who wishes to remain nameless says that when it comes to disputes work, she would not consider using any other firm in Egypt.
+A client who wishes to remain anonymous says that when it comes to disputes work, she would not consider using any other firm in Egypt.

-“Matouk Bassiouny lawyers manage to provide international class legal expertise with impeccable English, in an easy to understand manner,” she says.
+“Matouk Bassiouny lawyers manage to provide international class legal expertise with impeccable English, in an easy-to-understand manner,” she says.
 “They also have a depth of experience in local law matters and the policies and procedures that apply in Egypt.
-This makes them very rare in the Egyptian market, in my view, where I have previously found firms are either international standard in their communication in the English language but lack real experience in local law matters, or understand the local laws and procedures well but are unable to communicate clearly in English.”
+This makes them very rare in the Egyptian market, in my view.”

 Matouk Bassiouny & Hennawy’s Dispute Resolution Group has maintained a dominant position in the Egyptian market based on its successful representation of multinational clients in high value cases.